IngmarBitter/defenders/md/CreeksideDefenders.md

 ======

 1. [Christian Testimony](Testimony/Testimony.slides.html) <small>How to make it an effective evangelism tool</small>
-2. Foundations of Christian Doctrine & Apologetics <small>What it is, Why to study it</small>
-1. [Christian Testimony](Testimony/Testimony.slides.html) <small>How to make it an effective evangelism tool</small>
 2. [Foundations of Christian Doctrine & Apologetics](RevelationAndFoundations/Foundations.slides.html) <small>What it is, Why to study it</small>
 3. Doctrine of Revelation
    1. Authority